 Inflation Rate in Ukraine averaged 31.83 percent from 1995 until 2020, reaching an all time high of 530.30 percent in September of 1995 and a record low of -1.20 percent in June of 2012.
 This page provides the latest reported value for - Ukraine Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Ukraine Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.

-Inflation Rate in Ukraine is expected to be 7.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Ukraine to stand at 6.00 in 12 months time.
-In the long-term, the Ukraine Inflation Rate is projected to trend around 5.20 percent in 2020, according to our econometric models.
+Inflation Rate in Ukraine is expected to be 4.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Ukraine to stand at 4.00 in 12 months time.
+In the long-term, the Ukraine Inflation Rate is projected to trend around 3.50 percent in 2021 and 5.00 percent in 2022, according to our econometric models.